tecnologiaefinancas/tecnologiaefinancas/README.md

 >> Advanced English.

-**Lifelong Learning - currently studying**: Java, Spring Boot, Kubertnets, Cloud ☁️ (AWS), React JS, Spanish Conversation.
+**Lifelong Learning - currently studying**: Java, Spring Boot, React JS, Kubertnets, Cloud ☁️ (AWS).

 I am a **content creator for youtube and instagram**, manly about habits and career (mainly in Technology and Finance).